talwat/lowfi/README.md

 #### The Format

-In List's, the first line should be the base URL, followed by the rest of the tracks.
+In Lists, the first line should be the base URL, followed by the rest of the tracks.

 Each track will be first appended to the base URL, and then the result use to download the track.
 All tracks should end in `.mp3` and as such must be in the MP3 format.